Location: Durham/Chester le Street

 We have developed a detailed training and induction programme for successful candidates.
 This includes a comprehensive welcome to working at the North East Autism Society and an introduction to autism (theory, communication, sensory differences and behaviour).
 After induction period we also offer access to accredited qualifications in Health and Social Care.

 If you have a passion for helping others to achieve their goals and you're willing to learn more about autism and neurodiversity - then this could be the rewarding career you've been looking for.

-Working independently and as part of a team, you will support adults to access a range of activities including daily care routines and promoting independence in the home.
-You will need to demonstrate enthusiasm, initiative, drive and resilience for what is often a demanding role; you must be people centred with good communication and interpersonal skills and possess a flexible approach to working routines.
+Working independently and as part of a team, you will support adults to access a range of activities.
+You will need to be enthusiastic, able to use your own initiative, have a drive and resilience for what is often a demanding role; and you must be people-centred with good communication and interpersonal skills, possessing a flexible approach to working routines

 In return we offer excellent terms and conditions.
 Joining our NEAS family will mean: